cheuklau/data-eng-projects/Liu-InnSight/README.md

 - `src/batch_processing/s3_urls_generation.sh`
     * Grabs all the AWS S3 URLs created by `data_fetch.sh`.
     * Writes them all into a file which is read by the `data_cleaning*.py` scripts.
+- `src/airflow/dags/listing_stats_batch.py`
+    * Defines Airflow DAG from raw data to Postgres.
+    * This DAG is run once.

 ## Possible Improvements